Housing market recovery gains traction

 A separate report from the Federal Housing Finance Agency showed house prices in March were up 2.7 percent from a year ago, the largest gain since November 2006.
 The increase reflected a 1.8 percent rise in March from February, the biggest monthly jump on records dating to 1991.

 Still, prices by FHFA’s measure remain about 18 percent below the peak reached in April 2007.
-Other measures suggest prices have even further to climb to make up the lost ground.
+Other measures suggest prices have even further to rise to make up the lost ground.

-“Even though we have seen home prices start to turn, our concern is that in the second half of the year as more foreclosures come into the market, we could see a dip in prices,” said Jeremy Lawson, a senior economist at BNP Paribas in New York.

-U.S. stocks staged a late-day reversal to end mostly higher, while Treasury debt prices were lifted by flight-to-safety flows as concerns about Europe’s debt crisis mounted.
-The dollar rose against a basket of currencies.

 The improving housing market picture helped Toll Brothers Inc, the largest luxury home builder, report a higher-than-expected quarterly profit and a strong jump in new orders.